 - Most properties have marked trails.
 The property’s webpage will tell you whether or not to expect a full-on nature wander or marked trails.

-- Our preserves share a property boundary with our neighbors.
-Please be a courteous neighbor and be respectful of noise levels and boundary lines.
+- Our preserves share property boundaries with private land.
+Please be a courteous neighbor and be respectful of noise levels and marked boundaries.

 - Bathroom facilities are not available at our preserves or nature areas.